 Learn more about becoming a volunteer:

-We believe that quality volunteers and coaches are the most important part of our programs.
-Our coaches give athletes the skills and encouragement they need to succeed, and to live healthier, more confident lives.
+Coaches give athletes the skills and encouragement they need to succeed and to live healthier, more confident lives.

-Being a coach with Special Olympics is also incredibly rewarding!
+Being a coach with Special Olympics is incredibly rewarding.
 With a passion for sport and the right level of sport knowledge, coaches have the opportunity to become leaders at all levels within the movement.

 Learn more about becoming a coach or official: